 event

 in your listener creates a corresponding queryable view in the database.
-The view name is the lowercasesnake_case
+The view name is the lowercase snake_case

-An event defined as event PoolCreated(address pool, address token0, address token1)
+) and should not be queried directly.An event defined as event PoolCreated(address pool, address token0, address token1)

 will result in a queryable view named pool_created